Employment law and the Acas Code of Practice on disciplinary and grievance procedures still apply during the covid-19 (coronavirus) pandemic.

 If a hearing is being held face-to-face, the companion should be present in person if the employee wishes.

 The employer should talk to the individual and their companion to understand their circumstances and any concerns they may have about the procedure.
-For example, the employee and their companion might prefer a face-to-face meeting if the issue raised by a grievance is very serious, or if a disciplinary hearing might result in the employee's dismissal.
+For example, the employee and their companion might prefer a face-to-face hearing if the issue raised by a grievance is very serious, or if a disciplinary hearing might result in the employee's dismissal.

 It's also important to consider the availability of an employee's companion might be more limited than usual.
 For example, they may have more caring responsibilities or have difficulties travelling.